 I knew he didn’t like meeting strangers and felt out of place amongst the other parents.
 With his grade-school education, he was shy in front of teachers.
 But he understood my projects were important to me—and that’s what mattered.
 My father encouraged me whole-heartedly despite the fact that he didn’t feel a need to be physically present to demonstrate his support.

 I accepted his encouragement in the way he offered it and learned to play to a wider audience in public; it wasn’t his applause I was seeking, after all, because I knew I already had it.
 To him, I had nothing to prove.

 When I got to college, I realized just how much pressure other parents—especially fathers—often put on their children.
 The girls I knew had to prove they were at the top of the class in order to justify their parents’ ambitions for them; they were terrified of disappointing their fathers.

-I knew my father wouldn’t be disappointed in me unless I ended up 1.
-Married to a moron; 2.
-In jail.
+I knew my father wouldn’t be disappointed in me unless I ended up: 1. married to a moron; or 2. in jail.
 Those were the only deal-breakers.
 Everything else we could work through.

 I’ve come to believe that the straightjacket of masculinity is just as confining as the straightjacket of femininity and that it’s just as hard to be a good dad as it is to be a good mom.

 Actually, not very many people can do it—at least, not all of the time.
 Being a parent might not be the toughest job in the world, but it’s certainly one of the least easily assessed.
 Not until generations have passed can you discover whether you’ve been good at your job.